ma16/rpio/cc/Rpi/Pwm.md

 14 | 0..15| *| *|18|19|20| *| *| *| *| *|26|27|28| *| *| *
 15 | 0..15| *| *|18|19| *| *| *| *| *| *|26|27| *| *| *| *

-There are missing values (*) because of writing into a full FIFO; this appears to be reproducible at different frequencies.
-However, the option --ti-wait-resp prevents those gaps at the expense of speed reduction.
+So there are missing values (*) because of writing into a full FIFO; this appears to be reproducible at different speeds.

+The overflow won't happen if the DMA controller uses TI.WAIT_RESP=1.
+This makes the DMA controller wait until it receives the AXI write response for each write.
+It ensures that multiple writes cannot get stacked in the AXI bus  pipeline.
+The maximum transfer rate will drop accordingly.

 ## Operation